Handent History, Family Crest & Coats of Arms

 Important Dates for the Handent family

 This web page shows only a small excerpt of our Handent research.
 Another 49 words (4 lines of text) covering the years 1639 and 1865 are included under the topic Early Handent History in all our PDF Extended History products and printed products wherever possible.

 Handent Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Handent are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Handent include Hendon, Henden, Hendwn and others.

 Early Notables of the Handent family (pre 1700)

 More information is included under the topic Early Handent Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Handent family to Ireland

 Some of the Handent family moved to Ireland, but this topic is not covered in this excerpt.

 Another 77 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Handent family to the New World and Oceana
+Migration of the Handent family

-went on to make essential contributions to the emerging nations of Canada and the United States.
+Faced with the chaos present in England at that time, many English families looked towards the open frontiers of the New World with its opportunities to escape oppression and starvation.
+People migrated to North America, as well as Australia and Ireland in droves, paying exorbitant rates for passages in cramped, unsafe ships.
+Many of the settlers did not make the long passage alive, but those who did see the shores of North America were welcomed with great opportunity.
+Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Some of the first immigrants to cross the Atlantic and come to North America carried the name Handent, or a variant listed above: Susan Hendon who settled in Maryland in 1729.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.